galiprandi/array-join/README.md

 ```

 ### Use Cases
-- Identifying removed items from an inventory.
+- Detecting removed items from an inventory.
-- Detecting missing ingredients in a recipe.
 - Filtering out existing records from a dataset.
+- Comparing lists to identify differences.

 ---

-## 🔹 `arrayIntersection(arr1, arr2)`
+## 🔹 arrayIntersection(arr1, arr2)

-Finds elements that are **common** to both arrays.
-This is ideal for finding shared records, identifying common elements between different datasets, or detecting duplicate entries across multiple sources.
+Returns the elements **common** to both arrays, optimized using a `Set`.

 ### Example
 ```ts